 A settlement agreement has been reached between BLM, EPA and Barrick to cover the calcine pile at the McDermitt mine.
-Work covering the pile will be complete by mid 2018.
+Work covering the pile will be complete by mid-2018.

-The Imlay drum site has had the drums removed in September of 2017
+The drums at the Imlay site were removed in September 2017.

-Dry Canyon

-Mine producing

-magnesium used

-in nutritional

-supplements

-operated by

-MIN-AD.
+Dry Canyon Mine producing magnesium used in nutritional supplements operated by MIN-AD.